 The summary must provide a brief description of the centre with a focus on achieved results.
 This will be used in various contexts, e.g. as part of an overall presentation of the centres.
 It must be a concise but accurate description of the centre and should not exceed two pages.
 The summary must use the following template:

-Brief description of objectives/vision.
+Brief description of objectives/vision and contributions to the overall goal of the centre type.

 Brief description of the consortium and categories of partners.